soartech/soar-language-server/integrations/vscode/soar-ide/README.md

-# Soar-IDE
+# Soar Language Support for VSCode

-This extension as support for soar language through the use of the Language Server Protocol.
+This extension provides support for the Soar language through the use of the Language Server Protocol.
 Usage requires the Soar Language Server to function.

 ## Features